InterContinental Hotels' Americas growth picks up

 HOTEL SECTOR'S RESILIENCE

-According to Thomson Reuters I/B/E/S estimates, InterContinental Hotels is expected to post 2011 operating profits of around $520 million, up from $444 million in 2010.
+According to Thomson Reuters I/B/E/S estimates, InterContinental Hotels is expected to post 2011 operating profits of around $520 million (326 million pound), up from $444 million in 2010.

 "For the time being, demand from business customers remains solid and this trend should continue into 2012," said Raymond James analyst Julien Richer, who kept an "outperform" rating on InterContinental's shares.